wushilin/kafka-message-scheduler/README.md

 The copy process does not touch the data at all.

+## Encrypted payload
+Encrypted payload is well supported.
+This is because the headers are copied, and the encrypted payload is untouched.

 ## Schema enabled data types
 Avros, JSON, Protobuffs, are supported.
 This is because the encoded data has the schema id encoded, which will be copied as is.